+31 (0) 570 74 54 30 info@v-tron.eu

 Enabeling connected and automated driving

-The development of detailed maps is in full development, which requires large amounts of sensor data.
-There is no industry standard of a High Definition map yet.
+The development of detailed maps is in full swing, requiring large amounts of sensor data.
+There is no industry standard for high-definition maps yet.

-The objective of the Talking Maps trial is to:
+The goal of the Talking Maps trial is to:

-• To explore which data elements can be added to a map, using standard sensor data from road manager vehicles, and with what reliability, usability and frequency these data elements can be made available for use by public authorities (asset management, possibly traffic management applications);
+• To explore which data elements can be added to a map, using standard sensor data from road maintenance vehicles, and with what reliability, usability and frequency these data elements can be made available for use by public authorities (asset management, possible applications in the field of traffic management);

-• The standard sensor here refers to an intelligent vision sensor, characterised as ADAS in normal use.
-This sensor is also used to examine which data elements are missed that are essential for the final process.
-It is out of scope to still be able to acquire these missed elements with alternative sensors;
+• The standard sensor referred to here is an intelligent vision sensor, which in normal use is characterised as ADAS.
+This sensor also checks which data elements are missing that are essential for the final process.
+It is beyond the scope of this project to be able to obtain these missing elements using alternative sensors.

-• Explore the value of this data and maps or other datasets, given the developments in CAD (level 4,5), both nationally and internationally;
+• Exploring the value of this data and maps or other datasets, given developments in CAD (level 4.5), both nationally and internationally;

-• To actively involve and enthuse road authorities in smart mobility developments.
+• Actively involve road authorities in developments in the field of smart mobility and generate enthusiasm for these developments.

-The development of sensors and connectivity, which can help develop HD Maps, is moving fast.
-Among other things, the aim is to get the most complete digitised picture of the road, for automated transport.
-Generating additional data, by deploying road manager vehicles, can contribute to the development of detailed maps.
-Road manager vehicles were deliberately chosen because they always operate in a limited area and drive the same route more frequently.
-This allows better comparison of the data collected.
+The development of sensors and connectivity, which can assist in the development of HD Maps, is advancing rapidly.
+One of the objectives is to obtain the most complete digitalised image of the road possible for automated transport.
+Generating additional data through the use of road maintenance vehicles can contribute to the development of detailed maps.
+Road maintenance vehicles were deliberately chosen because they are always active in a limited area and drive the same route more frequently.
+This makes it easier to compare the data collected.

 Research questions include:

-• How quickly can additional data from road manager vehicles be turned into a usable map?
+• How quickly can extra data from road authority vehicles be turned into a usable map?

-• How useful and complete is that material in relation to the desired purpose of use (both CAD and smart asset management)?
+• How useful and complete is that material in relation to the desired purpose (both CAD and smart asset management)?

-• To what extent does the resulting map contribute or deviate from international map standards?
+• To what extent does the map that is created contribute to or deviate from international map standards?

-• To what extent can this data contribute to validation of data from other sources for HD maps?
+• To what extent can this data contribute to the validation of data from other sources for the purpose of HD maps?

 Contact V-tron: